valancej/anchore-snyk/README.md

-# Open Source Security with Anchore & Snyk
+# Improving Open Source Security with Anchore & Snyk

 Open source software components and dependencies are increasingly making up a vast majority of software applications.
 Along with the increased usage of OSS comes the inherent security risks these packages present.
 Enterprises looking to adopt a greater open source footprint should also employ effective tooling and processes to identify, manage, and mitigate the potential risks these libraries impose.